Wil Myers Player Props: Reds vs. Phillies

 Looking to place a prop bet on Wil Myers?
 Check out what's available at BetMGM and sign up with this link!

-- Myers had a hit in 49 of 87 games last season, with multiple hits in 17 of those games.
+- Myers has gotten a hit in four of six games this season, but he has zero multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.